RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 Land use classifications that contain the word 'warehouse' do not include a large number of warehouses, especially for the Riverside County dataset.
 The checkbox for 'light industry' places a orange polygon overlay on all parcels that were classified as light industry in the assessors land use categories.
 We are assuming that these are mostly warehouses based on visual inspection, but some parcels are likely misclassified as warehouses with this assumption.
 This overlay is off by default.

-### Detailed warehouse data table - below map
+### Detailed warehouse table

-The table indicates the assessor parcel number, class which describes the building land-use, the year the building was constructed, the building footprint in acres, and an estimate of the indoor floor space area in units of  square feet.
+This table below the map provides individual parcel information on selected warehouses from the map.
+The table columns indicate the assessor parcel number, class which describes the building land-use, the year the building was constructed, the building footprint in acres, and an estimate of the indoor floor space area in units of  square feet.
 These columns are by default sorted from largest area descending.
 Clicking on the arrows next to each column header allows the data to be resorted.
-The table updates every time the slider inputs for year range or the circle selection is updated.
+The table updates as user selections are changed.

-## Data
+# Data

-Parcel data was obtained from publicly available data warehouses maintained by the counties of Riverside, San Bernadino, and Los Angeles.
+Parcel data was obtained from publicly available data warehouses maintained by the counties of Riverside, San Bernardino, and Los Angeles.
 Orange County data assessor data is not publicly available and was obtained through personal communication with OC public works and a specialized query of the SCAG dataset provided in May 2022.
 * https://gis2.rivco.org/